microsoftgraph/microsoft-graph-docs-contrib/concepts/search-concept-searchAll.md

 ## Example

-Search with application permission is designed not allow to search across all [GEOs](https://docs.microsoft.com/en-us/microsoft-365/enterprise/multi-geo-capabilities-in-onedrive-and-sharepoint-online-in-microsoft-365?view=o365-worldwide), it requires that developers must specify a GEO in search request.
+Search with application permission has the permission to access all contents which stored in the SharePoint site.

-Application permission owns the permission to access all files which stored in the sharepoint site.
+Search with application permission is only allow to search in one specific [GEO](https://docs.microsoft.com/microsoft-365/enterprise/multi-geo-capabilities-in-onedrive-and-sharepoint-online-in-microsoft-365?view=o365-worldwide), it requires that developers to specify a GEO region value in the search request.

 ### Request